Please ensure Javascript is enabled for purposes of website accessibility

 Options Trading Strategy 16: Diagonal Spreads

 A diagonal spread is a bullish position that reduces capital outlay.
-The strategy involves the selling of an out-of-the-money near-term option and buying a longer-term option closer to at-the-money.
+The strategy involves the selling of an out-of-the-money near-term option and buying a longer-term option closer to the money.
 This spread looks to take advantage of the time decay of the option closer to expiration.
 The maximum loss is the premium paid.

 Options Trading Strategy 17: Collar